 So how do you evaluate colors properly when you’re picking paint color??

 You’ll need to use actual color samples or paint chips, and see them in your own space.
 Don’t shortcut this process!
-It’s pretty straightforward – we show you how at the bottom of this post.
-And of course, hiring an interior designer to help with color and materials selections is always a good idea.
+It’s pretty straightforward – we show you how at the bottom of this post, or you can order some options from Samplize and see what looks best on various walls and in different lighting.
+And of course, hiring an interior designer for their guidance on how to pick paint color is always a good idea.

 Picking paint color can be a maddening process, but if you don’t rely just on internet photos, you’ll have a much better shot at success.